ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 material to obtain the secret.

 Along with this, PDM does not provide integrity.
-It is possible for a Man-In-The-Middle (MITM) node to modify PDM headers leading to incorrect conclusions.
+It is possible for a Machine-In-The-Middle (MITM) node to modify PDM headers leading to incorrect conclusions.
 For example, during the debugging process using PDM header, it can mislead the person showing there are no unusual server delays.

-PDMv2 adds confidentiality, integrity and authentication to PDM.
+PDMv2 is an IPv6 Destination Options Extension Header which adds confidentiality, integrity and authentication to PDM.

+The procedures specified in RFC8250 for header placement, implementation, security considerations and so on continue to apply for PDMv2.

 # Conventions used in this document